dotnet/coreclr/src/debug/ee/amd64/gen_amd64InstrDecode/README.md

 ## Limitations

-The approach of using a single object file as the source of disassebly samples, is restricted to a max compilation/link unit size.
+The approach of using a single object file as the source of disassembly samples, is restricted to a max compilation/link unit size.
 Early drafts were generating more instructions, and couldn't be compiled.